AymaneLoussal/AymaneLoussal/README.md

 ## 🧑‍💻 About Me
 - 🎓 Computer Science student
 - ⚡ Focused on backend development with Laravel
-- 🌱 Currently improving java & modern frontend skills
+- 🌱 Expanding my frontend skills with React & Vue
 - 🎯 Goal: Become a professional full-stack developer and work on impactful projects

 ---